Is There Such a Thing as a Delayed Hangover?

 Symptoms of nausea and possible vomiting may make drinking large amounts of water and swallowing pills uncomfortable, impractical, or impossible.
 There’s heavy debate about your body’s ability to digest and metabolize oral supplements anyways.

-hangover IV treatment injects fluids and essential vitamins directly into your bloodstream so your body can use them immediately.
+Hangover IV treatment injects fluids and essential vitamins directly into your bloodstream so your body can use them immediately.
 This may dramatically increase recovery time, getting you back to work.
 Adding convenience to effectiveness, many people choose mobile IV therapy, where a medical professional comes to your home or place of work to administer your treatment.
 For busy people, this is the best option.

 While delayed hangovers can happen at any time, properly preparing a treatment game plan will put you in the best possible position to recover quickly and get back to your life.